 Cover your form completely with the colored Paverpol.
 Put the clay fully or partially onto the layer that is still wet—layer thick or thin, coarse or fine, whatever you like.
 Make sure that the bottom layer is wet.
 (If needed, apply a new layer of Paverpol using the brush.)

-When your work is fully or partially decorated with the clay, scatter some powder over it and rub it in well.
+When your work is fully or partially decorated with clay, scatter some powder over it and rub it in well.
 Apply some Paverpol with a brush if the base has become too dry.
-You can also scatter a little Paverpol on the wet layer and rub it afterwards.
+You can also scatter a little Paverpol on the wet layer and rub it afterward.

 This stone effect is not suitable for outdoor objects.
 If you want to leave the piece of work outside, you can use patina instead of powder, which can be made by mixing white Pavercolor with Josefine gloss varnish.
 Apply with a brush.
 Remove the surplus patina with a tissue.
 Let the work dry and make it glossy with a lint-free cloth.